ismailooli/simulify/README.md

   coming soon...

 ## 👨‍💻 What part am I working on Now?
-  Taking a short break to learn React and JavaScript
+  Coding the UI with React --> Working with Spotify and Youtube APIs will be next